rogerfarrell/Notes/How-to-replace-spark-plugs-on-a-Toyota-2GR-FE.md

 [[cars]]

+---
-# How to replace spark plugs on a Toyota 2GR-FE
+title: How to replace spark plugs on a Toyota 2GR-FE
+---

 ## Tools and supplies required